BobHerold/RobertHeroldportfolio/README.md

 ### Content

+   1. HTML & CSS Timeline code directly from;  Bootstrap 4.1.1 Snippet by Siddharth Panchal;  https://bootsnipp.com/snippets/Q0ppE "Timeline Using CSS"  Timeline Demo #11.
+      Used on my Experience page.

 ### Media

    1. Adobe Color for choosing a color palette for overall use on entire site; https://color.adobe.com/create#

+   2. Used https://tinyjpg.com/   to compress .jpg images down to smaller size for better more efficient loading of web site.

 ## Acknowledgements